On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

-The authors recently gave an algorithm that solves both the planted $k$-SAT problems and $k$-CSPs arising in Goldreich's PRG using $O(n^{r/2} \cdot \log n)$ constraints \cite{feldman2014algorithm}.
-The algorithm is based on power iteration and runs in time linear in the number of constraints. }

 \paramini{Hypergraph Partitioning.} Another closely related model to planted satisfiability is random hypergraph partitioning, in which a partition of the vertex set is fixed, then $k$-uniform hyperedges added with probabilities that depend on their overlap with the partition.
 To obtain a planted satisfiability model from a planted hypergraph, let the vertex set be the set of $2n$ literals, with the partition given by the planted assignment $\sigma$.
 A $k$-clause is then a $k$-uniform hyperedge.
+The two models are not exactly equivalent, as in planted satisfiability we have the extra information that pairs of literals corresponding to the same variable must receive different assignments; however, to the best of our knowledge all the known algorithmic approaches to planted satisfiability work for planted hypergraph partitioning as well.
+The Goldreich CSP model is closely related to a hypergraph version of the censored block model~\cite{AbbeM15,abbe2014decoding} in which random hyperedges are labeled with values that depend on how the edges overlap with a planted partition.

+The case $k=2$ of $k$-uniform hypergraph partitioning is called the stochastic block model.
+The input is a random graph with different edge probabilities within and across an unknown partition of the vertices, and the algorithmic task is to recover partial or complete information about the partition given the resulting graph.
+Work on this model includes Bopanna \cite{boppana1987eigenvalues}, McSherry's general-purpose spectral algorithm \cite{mcsherry2001spectral}, and Coja-Oghlan's algorithm that works for graphs of constant average degree \cite{coja2006spectral}.